k-dodsonknapp/step_by_step_group_project/README.md

 ## Getting started

-To view and use this application, you can either navigate to the live hosted site and login as a new or demo user, or download the project locally:
+To view and use this application, you can either navigate to the live site(https://step-by-step-app.herokuapp.com/) and login as a new or demo user, or download the project locally:

 1. Clone this repository (only this branch)